 Music by Niccola Monti. '... distinctive and brilliant, rich in operatic and chromatic devices with an orchestration that is harmonically well-balanced and full of melodic touches of the utmost beauty.'

-Stravinsky choral music, highly recommended. '...
+Stravinsky choral music. '...
 Stravinsky's blend of the mystic and mundane never ceases to astound.'

 Music by Rautavaara. '... the singers' phrasing, harmonic direction and melodic sense all indicate how much this music is in their blood.'

 Music for Advent from choir and saxophone. '... beautifully shaped in both the renaissance and contemporary repertoire ...'

 Piano music by Leonid Sabaneyev. '... a triumph for Jonathan Powell ... compelling dedication and zest ...'